Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Order an Uber from your mobile phone| ©Hellotickets

-Although most tourists tend to opt for the underground and bus network to get around New York, we should not completely rule out the possibility of taking a taxi or an Uber for certain routes on certain occasions, such as going to the One World Observatory.
+Although most tourists tend to opt for the underground and bus network to get around New York, we shouldn't completely rule out the possibility of taking a taxi or Uber to make certain journeys on certain occasions, such as travelling to enjoy your One World ticket booking.

 By taxi